·

 I’ve always loved libraries in old houses.
 It gives me that feeling of home in the house.

-I said in a previous post, when I visited Baddesley Clinton.
-If we were able to access these books without damaging them, the information we could learn about the estate, about families from the area, about local writers… could be absolutely amazing.
+I said in a previous post when I visited Baddesley Clinton.
+If we were able to access these books without damaging them, the information we could learn about the estate, about families from the area, about local writers… could be amazing.

 The Outbuildings & The Victorian Kitchen